 You'll first want to enable the feature by selecting the Shift mode menu.
 There are two options to enable scheduling:

-- Schedule - This setting require the employee to be scheduled in order to clock in to work.
+- Schedule - This setting require the employee to have a scheduled shift in order to clock IN to work.

 After you make your selection, make sure you click the green Save button.

 If you selected "Schedule" in the prior section, then you can skip this section and move on to the next section titled "Shift Classes".
 If you selected "Schedule+Open", then you'll want to set up your open shift settings in case an employee clocks in under an Open Shift.

 You should now see on your screen something like this: